Featured Properties

 Co-maker

-• Co-makers must be members of the Society.
+• Co-makers must be members of the Society

 • Co-makers are liable, jointly and severally, to the Credit Union

-• Co-maker loans are limited to $15,000 above members' shares.
+• Co-maker loans are limited to $15,000 above members' savings/deposits

 Guarantee Members